QGreenland-Net/qgreenland-net.github.io/contributing/index.md

 ## Repository Management

-* All new repositories should be created in the [Greenland-Net](https://github.com/QGreenland-Net) github organization.
+* All new repositories should be created in the [Greenland-Net](https://github.com/QGreenland-Net) github organization using the [template](https://github.com/QGreenland-Net/template).
 * If the repository is exploratory the name should be `repo-exploration`.
 * Repositories that are no longer in use should be archived promptly.
 * We strive to follow best practices to structure the repository for the given need.
 For example use the [scientific python guide](https://scientific-python.org/development/).